Little Live "Gotta Go" Pets (brand): Reception

 The "Gotta Go" toy line was praised by magazines, parenting groups and websites both for its crude humor and for its educational value in getting young children interested in potty training.
-Parenting website Romper included the toy as its primary potty training toy listed for children, saying of it, "look, no one said potty training was glamorous, and yes, you may find yourself owning a “Turdle” who poops a pink sand-like substance into its very own toilet.
-Honestly, whatever works.
-The Little Live Pets Gotta Go Turdle features a toilet-trained turtle named Shelbert who repeats whatever it hears (which is always a hit).
-There’s an on/off switch on the bottom, and when you feed Shelbert his pink sandy food, he’ll sing the “Uh oh gotta go” potty song and then, accompanied by some truly realistic sound effects, poop in the toilet.
-Yes, it’s weird and gross.
-Yes, it also incentivizes kids and is a fun toy to take into the bathroom.
-It’s available as a flamingo potty toy, too."
+Parenting website Romper included the toy as its primary potty training toy listed for children, saying of it, "look, no one said potty training was glamorous, and yes, you may find yourself owning a "Turdle" who poops a pink sand-like substance into its very own toilet.
+Honestly, whatever works."
 Hello!
 Magazine listed the toy as one of the best "poop-related toys" on the market for potty training in 2021.
 Parenting websites Scary Mommy and Made For Mums echoed this sentiment about the toys, with Kristen Mae noting that while she personally found the toy repulsive, it appeared to genuinely have children interested in learning how to use the bathroom.
-She said of her first experience viewing the flamingo variant of the toy, "but wait … was it actually dancing?
-No … dear god, was that … a toilet?
-Yes.
-It was a toilet.
+She said of her first experience viewing the flamingo variant of the toy, "It was a toilet.
 This bright pink flamingo was sitting on a tiny plastic toilet, getting ready to take a dump.
 Okay, cool, so the flamingo is going to pretend to poop.
 That’s cute.
 But WAIT.
 This … was something coming out of that thing’s butt?!
 As I watched with a mix of fascination and horror, a beige, gooey substance oozed from the flamingo’s bum and into the miniature toilet, which I only then registered was clear so as to enable the viewing of the expulsion of said gooey substance.
 The flamingo did it!
 “He [sic] poopin!!” my friend’s toddler squealed for the camera.
 That kid was positively fucking delighted."

 The toy line became one of the most popular 2021 Christmas holiday gifts for children according to New York Magazine, which stated, "In case you don’t remember, last year kids went wild for a pooping pink flamingo that talks, and the year before that, rainbow unicorns that pooped glittery colorful slime were all the rage.
 This year, according to Appel, we can expect kiddos to go nuts for this turtle named Shelbert that eats, sings, dances, and talks while using the toilet.".
 Made For Mums and T3 also listed the "Gotta Go" toy line as the best holiday toys of 2021-2022 for Christmas gifts.